spatie/myray.app/docs/integrations/nodejs/getting-started.md

 ---
-title: Using Ray in NodeJS
+title: Using Ray with NodeJS
 weight: 1
 ---

+# Using Ray with NodeJS

 You can send information from NodeJS code (JavaScript or TypeScript) to Ray via this third party package: